Contingent Sounds – Miss Read

 Contingent Sounds

-Contingent Sounds is an independent publishing platform based in Berlin that facilitates artistic research and practices in the field of sound.
+Contingent Sounds is an independent publishing platform based in Berlin, working at the intersection of sound, visual arts, and literature.
 Our work centers on the sociopolitical dimensions of listening and explores experimental approaches to writing, theory, design, and publishing.
+We publish artists’ books, essays, theory, poetry, and hybrid formats.

 Vocal Listening